-2. Summary Analysis of Student Evaluations of Instruction (SEI's):
+2. Summary Analysis of student evaluations:

-- Discuss the SEI numerical score received for all/some of the instructor's courses for the year, including the course for which you conducted a classroom observation - Review the SEI written comments for all/some of the instructor's courses, including the course for which you conducted a classroom observation - Provide a concise summary (1 paragraph) of the instructor's strengths and areas for improvement based on an objective consideration of the SEI numerical scores and written comments.
+- Review the student written comments for all/some of the instructor's courses, including the course for which you conducted a classroom observation - Provide a concise summary (1 paragraph) of the instructor's strengths and areas for improvement based on an objective consideration of the student evaluations.